 Basic monogramming etiquette states that there ought to be a certain size and order of each letter, depending on each of the factors listed above.
 Take a look at a few examples of a monogram for a married couple with different surnames.
 Generally you would have the last name larger where it stands out.
 These are great to put on a bath towel set for a wedding or Christmas gift.

 Monograms generally have 3 parts, called elements.
 You can use one, two, or all three parts.
 Monogramming in the Hatch Embroidery Customizer, Creator or Digitizer makes it so easy to create your unique monogram.

 1. Letters: You can use 1, 2, or 3 letters

 2. Ornaments: These are small decorative accents that can surround your monogram.
 There are 9 different positions in Hatch Embroidery for ornaments but the placements are limited only by your creative imagination!

 3. Borders: Borders are placed outside the letters.
 Sometimes you will combine them with the ornaments and letters but most of the time you’ll just use the border and letters.
 You can actually place the border in the design up to 4 times using different stitch types or fill the back of your monogram with stitches.

 Monograms ought to be placed in certain positions to really enhance the look and functionality of your final design.
 With different pieces of apparel and items, different positioning is required.
 Below I have listed some of the most popular items to put monograms on.

 Want More Information?

 There is so much more to know about monogramming as far as placement and size.
-So we created a Monogram Placement Reference guide for you.
+So we created a Monogram Placement Guide for you.